Jatan-Mathasoliya/blink_chat/README.md

 ### **Scaling and Future Development**

 1. **Initial Launch**:
-    - Implement and launch basic features like one-to-one and group chatting with responsiveness.
+    - Implement and launch basic features like one-to-one chat and AI Chat bot with responsiveness.
 2. **Post-Launch Development**:
-    - Add advanced features such as public channels, AI chatbots, and calling functionalities.
+    - Add advanced features such as public channels, Group Chat, and calling functionalities.
 3. **Future Plans**:
     - Explore partnerships or expansions by offering the solution to companies and industries.
     - Adapt the platform for business use, opening avenues for collaborations and growth.